ViShean/FlightSense/scrapping/Scraper2/readme.md

 ```

 ## Folder Details:
-data/: This folder will hold the CSV files for each airline, named in the format {operator}_{airline}.csv.
+- **data/:** This folder will hold the CSV files for each airline, named in the format {operator}_{airline}.csv.
-flights.csv: This file stores flight information for all planes scraped, appending new data with each run.
+- **flights.csv**: This file stores flight information for all planes scraped, appending new data with each run.
 If the file does not exist, the script will create it.
-UnScrapable.csv: This file logs any aircraft that the scraper cannot retrieve data for after a specified number of attempts.
+- **UnScrapable.csv**: This file logs any aircraft that the scraper cannot retrieve data for after a specified number of attempts.

 ## Input Data
 1. Airline to Scrape: